paulspencerwilliams/auctionsniperjava/README.md

 # Key lessons

+## Learning is key, not the code.
+That's why I deleted it all!!

 ## Disable debugging - run tests that fail to show failure is easy to follow

 ## Keeping the tests real simple and lean